altoo-ag/akka-kryo-serialization/README.md

 			# Define a default size for byte buffers used during serialization
 			buffer-size = 4096

+			# If set, akka uses manifests to put a class name
+			# of the top-level object into each message
+			use-manifests = false

 			# Log implicitly registered classes.
 Useful, if you want to know all classes
 			# which are serialized.
 You can then use this information in the mappings and/or
 			# classes sections